Frozenball/SATikuti/README.md

 # SAT Solver

 Work-in-progress SAT solver (using brute-force strategy).
+SAT, also known as [boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Self-reducibility), is a NP-hard problem.
+There are no known algorithms that solve SAT efficently in all cases but some algoritms exist that work in most cases.

 ## Usage